 Brichinda Cave Walk

 Historically the start of the track to the cave was indicated on the right side of the road a short distance from the entrance.
 However, following the exact trail appears to be an exercise in futility as a maze of footpaths wind through the very open woodland here.
 It is easier to access the cave itself from outside the park.
 For birding the dry forest here, the easiest approach is to simply wander anywhere in this open dry forest, with or without a GPS, looking for interesting species.
-Few birders ever walk in this area, but it potentially holds any of the lower elevation dry woodland specialists such as Black-headed Woodpecker and Rufous-winged Buzzard.
+Few birders ever walk in this area, but it potentially holds any of the lower elevation dry woodland specialists such as Black-headed Woodpecker, Red-billed Blue Magpie and Rufous-winged Buzzard.

 Mae Klang Waterfall

 A typical area of dry forest similar to much other along the lower reaches of the highway.
 Red-billed Blue Magpie occurs in the area, and a look at the falls may produce Black-backed Forktail.

 Just before the bridge at the Km 13 marker is a parking area on the right, next to a river.
 A bridge and concrete road cross the river and lead into the surrounding hills.
 The road is paved for about a kilometre and then turns into a graded track only easily passable by vehicle in the dry season.
 Scanning the river from the bridge itself sometimes reveals Black-backed Forktail.
 The main track, after crossing the river, heads steeply uphill and follows a ridge with views into a valley to the north, and can be followed for several kilometres to a village.
 This area holds Collared Falconet, Black-headed Woodpecker and Rufous-winged Buzzard.
-Also White-rumped Falcon can be found, although sightings are now very infrequent.
+Also White-rumped Falcon can be found, although sightings are infrequent.